Christopher Miers Home

 “Anything painted …. on the spot has a force, power and vivacity of touch that one cannot find in the studio ……

 Three brushstrokes painted from nature are worth more than two days’ work at the easel.”

 Eugene Boudin (1824-98)

 Christopher Miers RBA: Born 1941.
-Twenty-five one-man exhibitions from 1964.
+Over twenty-five one-man exhibitions from 1964.
 Exhibited RA Summer Exhibition regularly from 1985.